 Meet the Class of 2020: Samuel Shin

-Cadet Shin attended Glenbrook North High School in Northbrook, IL and will attend the United States Naval Academy
+Cadet Shin attended Glenbrook North High School in Northbrook, IL and now attends the United States Naval Academy

 Tell us a little about yourself?

 My name is Sam Shin and I grew up in Northbrook, Illinois.
 I went to Glenbrook North High School.
 I have been swimming competitively since 4th grade, and was on my school’s varsity team.
 I joined the Sea Cadets in 9th grade to learn more about the Navy.